i99dash docs

 What the bridge doesn't expose

-• No actuators.
+• No actuators on MiniAppClient.
 No lockDoors(), no setAcOn(), no driving controls.
-The SDK is read-only by construction.
-Privileged ops live behind @i99dash/admin-sdk and require explicit user consent + server-side capability tokens — see Privileged mini-apps.
+The runtime client is read-only by construction.
+Privileged ops live behind the admin client exported from i99dash and use reviewed templates.

 • No DOM access between mini-apps.
 Each mini-app is a separate sandboxed WebView.
 There's no shared localStorage, no postMessage between them.